sequenceiq/slider/src/site/md/rolehistory.md

 isn't currently satisfying requests.

+#### History Issues

+Without using that history, there is a risk that a very old assignment is used in place of a recent one and the value of locality decreased.

+But there are consequences:

+**Performance**:

 Using the history to pick a recent node may increase selection times on a large cluster, as for every instance needed, a scan of all nodes in the nodemap is required (unless there is some clever bulk assignment list being built up), or a sorted version of the nodemap is maintained, with a node placed at the front of this list whenever its is updated.

-.
-Without using that history, there is a risk that a very old assignment is used in place of a recent one and the value of locality decreased.
+**Thaw-time problems**

 There is also the risk that while thawing, the `rolehistory.saved` flag may be updated while the cluster flex is in progress, so making the saved nodes appear out of date.
-Perhaps the list of recently released nodes could be rebuilt at thaw time
+Perhaps the list of recently released nodes could be rebuilt at thaw time.

+The proposed `recentlyReleasedList` addresses this, though it creates another data structure to maintain and rebuild at cluster thaw time from the last-used fields in the node entries.

 ### Flex: Removing a role instance from the cluster